Qila Mubarak, Patiala: Restoration work

 Being a 300-year-old building, the Qila is described as being in 'bad shape' and has been extensively damaged.
 The fortress was described by the World Monuments Fund as one of world's 100 "most endangered monuments" in year 2004.
+In February 2009, 10 million rupees were allocated to the Archaeological Survey of India and the Department of Cultural Affairs, Archaeology and Museums, Punjab for the maintenance of the fort.
+830,000 rupees were sought from the Finance Department for repairs and 1.9 million rupees for the section where Ala Singh's sacred fire is kept.

-Restoration work of Qila has been undertaken by Indian National Trust for Arts and Cultural Heritage, which has been financially assisted by the state and national governments Archaeological Survey of India.
+Restoration work of Qila has been undertaken by Indian National Trust for Arts and Cultural Heritage, which has been financially assisted by the state and national governments INTACH's restoration also focused on the site's mural artwork.
+Archaeological Survey of India.
 The World Monuments Watch has also funded its preservation.
 In 2013, a restoration project by Abha Narain Lambah Associates of the complex began with funding provided by the Central Government 13th Finance Commission Grants.
+The Punjab Bureau of Investment Promotion tendered part of the Qila Mubarak for a restoration project, which was acquired by Apeejay Surrendra Park Hotels, which took possession in 2021.
+They hired Abha Narain Lambah, who had previously completed restoration work at the site.

 Post restoration in 2021, Ran Baas, the former guest house for the Maharaja of Patiala was developed into a 28-room luxury boutique hotel by The Park Hotels group.
+The renovation of the Ran Baas was carried out by Priya Paul and Abha Narain Lambah and opened in 2025 as a heritage hotel.